-management training services.
+services.

-What you must pay when Services that are covered for you you get these services Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 20% coinsurance for 10 of this booklet.)
-Medicare-covered durable medical equipment.
-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion Prior Authorization is pumps, speech generating devices, oxygen equipment, required. nebulizers, and walkers.
+Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 10 of this booklet.) \$0 copay for Medicare- covered durable medical Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital equipment.
+Prior Authorization is required. beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at advantage.swhp.org.
-Generally, BSW SeniorCare Advantage Preferred (HMO) covers any DME covered by Original Medicare from the brands and manufacturers on this list.
+The most recent list of suppliers is available on our website at advantage.swhp.org .
+Generally, BSW SeniorCare Advantage Premium (HMO) covers any DME covered by Original Medicare from the brands and manufacturers on this list.
 We will not cover other brands and manufacturers unless your doctor or other provider tells us that the brand is appropriate for your medical needs.
-However, if you are new to BSW SeniorCare Advantage Preferred (HMO) and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
+However, if you are new to BSW SeniorCare Advantage Premium (HMO) and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
 During this time, you should talk with your doctor to decide what brand is medically appropriate for you after this 90-day period.
 (If you disagree with your doctor, you can ask him or her to refer you for a second opinion.)
 If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
 You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
 (For more information about appeals, see Chapter 7, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)